fustilio/wordnet-playground/wn-ts-node/docs/USAGE.md

 ---

 **Remember**: Always use the clean API through Wordnet instance methods or module functions.
-Do not access the database directly for application development.